19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [Income Tax 1992 Ed., s.
 7 (3)]

-### Service of notices
+### Service of notices, etc.

-87\.—(1) Except where it is provided by this Act that service shall be effected either personally or by registered post, every notice, direction, order or document required or authorised by this Act to be served on any person may be served —
+87\.—(1) Except where it is provided by this Act that service shall be effected either personally or by registered post, every notice, direction, order, permit, receipt or other document required or authorised by this Act to be served on any person may be served —

 (a) by delivering it to the person or to some adult member or employee of his family at his last known place of residence;